 “He’s right,” Maebhe said.
 It may not make sense for them all to get caught, and the half-formed rescue plans she was already piecing together may not succeed, but if both she and Íde got away, they’d have a chance.
 If all three of them were caught…

 Another crash, more splintering wood.
 Kieran pulled Maebhe into a hug, startling a squeak out of her.
-“Thank you,” he breathed, then released her and kissed Íde, quick and desperate.
+“Thank you,” he breathed, then released her and kissed Íde, quick and chaste.
 As he pulled away, he said, “I love you.
 Both of you.
 Be safe.”

 With that, he marched back into the room.